YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 EXPR, Expression expected but not found

-Compile Time Error: This indicates that YottaDB/GT.M did not encounter a valid expression when it expected one.
+Compile Time Error: This indicates that YottaDB did not encounter a valid expression when it expected one.

 Action: Look for missing expressions or extra delimiters, such as a space, comma, or colon.